* Tips for 2025 O Level Chemistry Students

 So the story of chemistry can be said to arise from a simple concept that "opposites attract, similar repel".
 Cations like to attract anions.

 We can make chemistry fun and happening, rite???
-Anyway, our bodies are made of billions of water molecules swimming and zapping around the cells (oops, that is bio already)....
-And cells produced millions of biochemical reactions per second in our bodies.
+Anyway, our bodies are made of billions of water molecules swimming and zapping around the cells (oops, that is biology already)....
+And cells produced many biochemical reactions per second in our bodies.
 Our bodies are wonderfully made!!!!
 Lol.....

 Fun, indeed!
 We can make stories in our learning and make some concepts ridiculous so that we can remember better.